 - Increasing the number of times a Minnesota item or meal repeats on the menu

 - Adding Minnesota Thursday as monthly feature to the menu

-- Expanding the number of featured items or meals during Farm to School Month
+- Expanding the number of featured items or meals during Farm to School and Early Care Month (October)

-- We ask that you only request the amount of funding you think you can spend within the grant period (approximately January 2023 – January 2024).
+- Request only the amount of funding you think you can spend within the grant period (approximately March 2024 – December 2026).

-In addition to applying for the Farm to School Full Tray Grant, you may also apply for up to $35,000 for equipment purchases.
+In addition to applying for the Farm to School and Early Care Full Tray Grant, you may also apply for up to $25,000 to buy equipment.

-- Equipment requests may include the cost of equipment, shipping, and associated installation costs and must support Farm to School initiatives.
+- Equipment requests may include the cost of equipment, shipping, and associated installation costs and must support Farm to School and Early Care initiatives.